salmi3d/ecommerce-bookstore/README.md

-# Ecommerce bookstore Quick Start
+# 📚 Ecommerce bookstore Quick Start

-Ecommerce bookstore written with Nuxt, GraphQL, Strapi
+Ecommerce bookstore is built with Nuxt, GraphQL, Strapi

 ## Start Strapi from the ./backend folder